1 year full-time or part-time equivalent

-You will study at one of Australia’s largest and most established nursing schools.
-Ranked 20th in the world,^ the School’s cutting-edge research is recognised as well above world standard#.
+You will study at one of Australia’s largest and most established nursing schools, ranked #16 in the world for nursing courses.^ The School’s cutting-edge research is recognised as well above world standard#.
 Our strong industry connections, mean you will be guided by experts in nursing as you explore the current and emerging trends, concepts, knowledge and evidence that provides the policy and practice framework in which the care of patients takes place.

 Are you ready to take on a leadership role as the next step in your nursing career?

 Open the door to senior roles in nursing with the Graduate Diploma of Advanced Nursing.
 This course enables you to gain a varied understanding of advanced nursing practice, without narrowing your focus to a particular specialty area.
 In addition to two core units, you can select six elective units tailored to your interests and career goals.

 Core units will expand your professional judgement by exploring ethical practices in the workplace, as well as the policies and frameworks which govern patient care.
 You can then choose your electives from complementary areas of health practice related to your interests, or undertake studies preparing you for roles in education, leadership or management.

 You will be challenged to become a leader in evidence-based practice, and a change agent to improve the quality of nursing care and patient outcomes.

 Designed for postgraduate nursing students, our innovative online program delivers a rich, interactive and empowering learning experience that will encourage critical thinking, problem-solving and teamwork skills.
 Australia’s top-rated tech support and access to our expert teaching staff allow you to study flexibly around your work and other commitments, without compromising quality or support.

 Graduates are prepared to handle the contemporary challenges nurses may face with a course that responds to industry trends and demands.
 You will also learn how to make a difference through roles in areas such as practice, education, leadership and research.

 * Jobs and Skills Australia Employment Projections.